 The following eBooks and digital audiobooks are available to NAR members:

-Commercial Real Estate Investing: 12 Easy Steps to Getting Started, (Kindle, eBook)
+Wealth Opportunities in Commercial Real Estate (Kindle, eBook)

 Books, Videos, Research Reports

-The leasing process: landlord and tenant perspectives, (Institute of Real Estate Management, 2008) HD 1394 M89
+The Leasing Process: Landlord and Tenant Perspectives (Chicago, IL: Institute of Real Estate Management, 2008) HD 1394 M89

 Have an idea for a real estate topic?
 Send us your suggestions.